fanxiule/disparity_visual_servo/README.md

 Run the following commands to collect this dataset
 ```
 $ export TURTLEBOT3_MODEL=burger
-$ roslaunch depth_visual_servo_common collect_dataset.launch
+$ roslaunch disparity_visual_servo_common collect_dataset.launch
 ```
 A Gazebo environment will start after running the above command.
-Meanwhile, a rosbag containing the stereo IR images, ground truth depth, and raw disparity is saved in the `depth_visual_servo_common` package.
+Meanwhile, a rosbag containing the stereo IR images, ground truth depth, and raw disparity is saved in the `disparity_visual_servo_common` package.

 Use keyboard to teleoperate the robot.
 Then run the following command to convert the bag file into image files
 ```
-$ roslaunch depth_visual_servo_common convert_dataset.launch
+$ roslaunch disparity_visual_servo_common convert_dataset.launch
 ```
 Remember to change the `bag_file` argument in the launch file.
-The data in the bag file will be saved as images in the `depth_visual_servo_common/realsense`.
+The data in the bag file will be saved as images in the `disparity_visual_servo_common/realsense`.

 Organize the data and train the network by following instructions on the [CRD-Fusion](https://github.com/fanxiule/CRD_Fusion/tree/custom_data) repository.